 project

-Public Realm Innovation Initiative
+Public Realm Innovation Lab

 Supporting innovation in public spaces—helping to create places that are more inclusive, sustainable, and commercially successful.

-High-quality public spaces can drive economic growth, improve wellbeing and boost climate resilience.
-They attract investment, raise property values and deliver social benefits – but more work is needed to unlock their full potential, understand what works, and develop new, effective solutions.
+High-quality public spaces drive economic growth, improve wellbeing and strengthen climate resilience.
+They attract investment, increase property values and deliver social benefits.
+Yet their full potential remains untapped.
+Preliminary research by the Catapult identified three main challenges for public realm schemes:

 01